By Deeyoung MaLinkedInWebsiteJuly 9, 202610 min readScheduling OperationsReviewed July 9, 2026

 Keep fairness visible

 Summer scheduling can feel unfair fast.
 Some employees want patio tips.
-Some want weekends.
+Some want travel weekends off.
 Some want every sunny shift.
-Others need time off for school or family.
+Others need time off for school, family, or a second job.

 Rotate the best and hardest shifts where possible.
 Track who gets peak patio shifts, who closes, who gets cut early, and who is asked for extra coverage.
 You do not need a complicated points system.
 You need enough visibility to avoid relying on memory.

-Maxuod Shift helps restaurants build a weekly summer roster with employee availability, role coverage, hour totals, overtime visibility, notes, and exportable payroll context.
+Maxuod Shift helps restaurants build a weekly travel-season roster with employee availability, role coverage, hour totals, overtime visibility, notes, and exportable payroll context.
 It is useful when the manager needs to adjust quickly but still keep one schedule record.

 FAQ